An avid knitter for over 10 years, Donna enjoys sharing her free patterns and knitting experience with other fiber fans and yarn lovers.

-Despite the benefits of blocking, there are some situations that you should not (or at least, do not need to) block your knitting.
+Despite the benefits of blocking, there are some situations in which you should not (or at least do not need to) block your knitting.

 1. You like your project as is.
 There's no rule that says you have to block your knitting.
 If there's no adjustment or finishing that needs to be done with blocking, then go ahead – just enjoy it!

 2. Acrylic yarn, rumor has it, does not need to be blocked.
 However, I have had some luck opening up lace or shaping a piece by blocking acrylic.